Technology

 • Critical to using NestJS features without leaky abstractions.

-• Enables compact, expressive definitions in api architecture evaluation.
+• Enables compact, expressive definitions that impress during architecture discussions.

 • Works with reflect-metadata and runtime design types in compilation.